Hamid701/GHI-Transformer-forecasting/README.md

 ## Overview

-This project implements advanced time series forecasting models to predict **Global Horizontal Irradiance (GHI)** using historical solar radiation data.
+This study implements advanced time series forecasting models to predict **Global Horizontal Irradiance (GHI)** using historical data.
 The implementation includes state-of-the-art models such as **Transformer** and **LSTM**, with a focus on parallelization and handling long-term dependencies in time series data.
 ---

 ## Publication
-This project is based on the following research paper:
-- **Deep Attention Neural Network for Forecasting Different Horizons of Global Solar Radiation**
+You can check the white preprint paper here:
+- **Transformer-Based Global Horizontal Irradiance Forecasting: A Multi-Head Attention Approach for Hour-Ahead Predictions**
   Published on ResearchGate.
   [Read the paper here](https://www.researchgate.net/publication/388350500_Transformer-Based_Global_Horizontal_Irradiance_Forecasting_A_Multi-Head_Attention_Approach_for_Hour-Ahead_Predictions)

----

-## Project Structure

-GHI-Transformer-forecasting/
-├── data/
-│ ├── GHI_data.csv # Raw data
-│ └── processed/ # Processed data (auto-generated)
-├── models/ # Saved models (auto-generated)
-├── results/ # Evaluation results (auto-generated)
-├── visualization/ # Saved plots (auto-generated)
-├── src/
-│ ├── __init__.py # Make src a Python package
-│ ├── data_loader.py # Data loading and preprocessing
-│ ├── models.py # Model definitions
-│ ├── evaluate.py # Evaluation metrics
-│ ├── visualize.py # Visualization functions
-│ ├── tune_lstm.py # LSTM Hyperparameter tuning script
-│ └── tune_transformer.py # Transformer Hyperparameter tuning script
-├── tests/ # Unit tests
-│ ├── __init__.py
-│ ├── test_data_loading.py
-│ └── test_models.py
-├── requirements.txt # Python dependencies
-├── README.md # Project documentation
-├── LICENSE # Open-source license
-├── .gitignore # Files to ignore in Git
-└── main.py # Main script to run the project

 ---